New Testament: Other Figures

 Zebedee

 Father of the apostles James and John.
 A fisherman on the Sea of Galilee whose sons left him in the boat to follow Jesus (Matthew 4:21-22).
-His wife (traditionally named Salome) asked Jesus for her sons to sit at his right and left in his kingdom (Matthew 20:20-21).
+His wife — traditionally identified as Salome — later came to Jesus asking that her sons be seated at his right and left in his kingdom, a request that prompted Jesus to speak about suffering as the path to greatness (Matthew 20:20-21).

 Key references: John 21:2, Luke 5:10, Mark 1:19, Mark 1:20, Mark 3:17, Mark 10:35, Matthew 4:21, Matthew 10:2, Matthew 20:20, Matthew 26:37 (and 1 more)